Physical Activity and Redesigned Community Spaces (PARCS) Youth Cohort

-The researchers are examining the impact of New York City’s Community Parks Initiative (CPI), a citywide park redesign and renovation, on physical activity, park usage, psychosocial and mental health, and quality of life in underserved neighborhoods.
+The project team is examining the impact of New York City’s Community Parks Initiative (CPI), a citywide park redesign and renovation, on physical activity, park usage, psychosocial and mental health, and quality of life in underserved neighborhoods.
 They are following up on an existing cohort of parent-child dyads drawn from intervention vs. matched control neighborhoods from CPI.
 This natural experiment is a unique collaboration with NYC Parks and the city-led environmental change intervention is unprecedented in scale.
-Findings will inform future investments in health-oriented urban design policies and offer evidence for addressing health disparities through built environment strategies.

 Table 1.
 Key Measures |